CieNTi/serial_port_plotter/README.md

 # Features
 - No axes limit: An unknown/new channel data create a new graph and uses it
+- 14 available line colors
-- No data point limit: All received data is kept and user can look for old data
+- No data point limit: All received data is kept so user can explore old data
-- Exports to PNG with transparency
+- Exports to PNG
-- Zooming and dragging using the mouse wheel
+- Zooming and dragging using the mouse wheel (X axis)
-- Clicking anywhere in the plot displays the X and Y values of the graph in the status bar.
+- Moving around the plot displays the X and Y values of the graph in the status bar
+- Channel's name legend (double-click to modify)
+- Channel selection (click on legend's text)

 # Screenshot